A Few Related Articles About The Ponce Inlet Area:

-Disappearing Island is located in the water near the entrance to Ponce Inlet.
+Disappearing Island is located in the water near the entrance to Ponce Inlet (pictures of Ponce Inlet).
 Ponce Inlet is the opening where two rivers intersect and enter the Atlantic Ocean.
 Formally called Mosquito Inlet, it was changed in 1927 to the Ponce de Leon Inlet.

 The two rivers are the Indian River and the Halifax River.
 Where there currents meet creates an island like area during high tides.
 Boaters from around the area will stop here and party.

 Popular creeks running into these two main rivers are Spruce Creek, Hunter Creek and Rockhouse Creek.

 There are two public parks located on either side of the Ponce Inlet entrance.
 On the north side the park is called Lighthouse Point Park and on the south side the park is called Smyrna Dunes Park.
 More on those below.

 The Ponce Inlet Lighthouse is located on the north side of Ponce Inlet.
 The lighthouse is 175 feet tall and is the tallest lighthouse in the state of Florida and among the tallest in the USA!
 Built in 1887 in this new location, the previous lighthouse in the area was attacked and destroyed by the Seminole Indians (1835).

 On August 5th, 1998 the lighthouse became a National Historic Landmark.